When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 Grinding and brewing process

-These can be especially coarse when using a French press or another method that requires you to infuse your beans in the water.
+These can be especially coarse when using a French press or another method that requires infusing the beans in water.

 For espresso or doppios, the beans should be so finely ground that they resemble grains of sand: